Applications are currently being accepted for this program.

 - IFP policy to confirm your training program meets requirements

 Step 3.
 Participate in a Q&A conference call (optional)

-- ask questions about the application or process
+- respond to questions applications may have about the application content or process

-- clarify information needed on the application to reduce the chance of misinterpretation
+- clarify information on the application to reduce the chance of misinterpretation

 Step 4.
 Complete the application package

 Only complete applications will be reviewed.
 All questions asked on the application form (provided in step 2) must be addressed.

 Please read the guidelines and application carefully to confirm your program meets requirements and you have provided all necessary information.

 Do not alter the application template.
 Applications must be single spaced, use Arial 11 point font, have 1-inch margins, and not exceed 25 pages.